yassersouri/pykov/README.md

 The matrix `B`, the probability of each observation in each state is static and cannot change.
 For dynamic matrix `B` one can make small edits in the evaluation algorithm.
 But I suggest going for a `sum-product` algorithm in more complicated cases.

+###multinoulli observation model for learning with EM.

+In learning with EM (Baum-Welch) algorithm, The observation model that is currently implemented is the multinoulli, that is in each state the observations are discrete each is generated with a static parameter.

 ##TODO

 * ~~Implement evaluation using Forward algorithm.~~